deepjavalibrary/djl-demo/docs/define_model.md

 ```

-The input shape is (69,1014).
-Where 69 is the total number of characters, and 1014 is the maximum string length.
+The input shape is (69,1014), where 69 is the total number of characters and 1014 is the maximum string length.
 The NDArray is one-hot encoded per character.

 The output layer represents two possible classifications, malicious or benign.
 The convolutional layers have 256 single-dimensional filters of varying kernel sizes.
 They feed into FullyConnected layers after pooling.